 - 7. If emergency responders determine the threat is real: - inform Superintendent who will: - utilize media, in co-operation with police, to inform parents of safety issues. - prepare a media statement and fact sheet to respond to telephone inquiries. - attend to intra-school communications. - 9.
-Identify student and staff crisis counselling needs and arrange for required services. - Debrief in this order:School Staff on siteCritical Response TeamSchool community - 11.
+Identify student and staff crisis counselling needs and arrange for required services. - Debrief in this order:Critical Response TeamSchool Staff on siteSchool community - 11.
 Complete Critical Incident Report (see section 6).